solid/solid-spec/api-websockets.md

 This is a _draft_ protocol.
 This specific version is identified by the string `solid-0.1`.

+**WARNING: Future versions of this protocol will NOT be backward compatible for security reasons.**

 ## Protocol description

 Live updates are currently only supported through WebSockets.
 This describes a